isovalent/eBPF-Summit-2024-CTF/README.md

 </details>
 </details>

 - Our spies managed to extract one of the vital keycodes from the emperium key vaults, they unfortunately deleted the emperium map in the process.
-Whilst we now have this data `brRz3HVSVzC6RXrBC2Y7`, we're not sure if this will impact the running `emperium` system.
+Whilst we now have this data `brRz3HVSVzC6RXrBC2Y7`, we're not sure if this will impact the running `emperium` system. `/map` (or perhaps this can be done with `bpftool` 🤔)

 <details>
 <summary>Clues</summary>